AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Array:
 - Solved Triangle Minimum Sum Total medium level on leetcode with tc of O(log n) and sc of O(1) Beats Beats 98.24% in runtime with JavaScript

+### day 27 of #100DaysOfCode
+- Optimized backend case study Api reduced response time by 0.6s
+- Improved chache storing logic for Cs page data

+#### Array:
+- Solved Triangle Minimum Sum Total medium level on leetcode with tc of O(log n) and sc of O(1) Beats Beats 98.24% in runtime with JavaScript